IRIS-Digital-Dosimeter/IRIS-Obsidian-Vault/IRIS/M4 Board.md

 Additionally, The SAMD51's [[DMA Controller]] supports *DMA Sequencing*, which allows the DMAC to automatically update registers of both [[ADC|ADCs]]  via DMA descriptors.
 This allows us to switch which pins each ADC is hooked up to automatically.

-As described in the [[20 - Professional/21 - SCIPP/21.01 - IRIS/IRIS/IRIS|IRIS]] notes, the current approach is as follows:
+As described in the [[index]] notes, the current approach is as follows:

 ```mermaid
 sequenceDiagram